On the asymptotic rate of convergence of Stochastic Newton algorithms and their Weighted Averaged versions: Introduction

-where $X$ denotes \replace{the data}{a random variable taking value in $\mathcal{X}$ and standing for a data sample}, and $g : \mathcal{X}\times \mathbb{R}^{d} \longrightarrow \mathbb{R}$ is a loss function.
-The function $G$ may encode the risk of many supervised or unsupervised machine learning procedures, encompassing for instance linear, logistic or even softmax regressions.
-Having only access to the data points $X_1,\hdots ,X_n$, i.i.d.\ copies of $X$, instead of the true underlying distribution of $X$, we propose \replace{to use}{new} stochastic Newton methods in order to perform the optimization of $G$, relying on estimates of both the Hessian and its inverse, using second-order information of $g$.
+where $X$ denotes {a random variable taking value in $\mathcal{X}$ and standing for a data sample}, and $g : \mathcal{X}\times \mathbb{R}^{d} \longrightarrow \mathbb{R}$ is a loss function.
+The function $G$ may encode the risk of many supervised or unsupervised machine learning procedures, encompassing, for instance, linear, logistic or even softmax regressions.
+Having only access to the data points $X_1,\hdots ,X_n$, i.i.d.\ copies of $X$, instead of the true underlying distribution of $X$, we propose new stochastic Newton methods to perform the optimization of $G$, relying on estimates of both the Hessian and its inverse, using second-order information of $g$.
+The reader should have noted that stochastic first-order averaged algorithms are known to be asymptotically efficient \cite{Pel00}.
+Therefore, second-order methods are not expected to improve this type of theoretical guarantees but instead perform better in practice.